fox-archives/fox-night/README.md

 ## Features

+-  Simple HTTPS interface for movie-watching
--  Automated infrastructure management with Terraform and Ansible
+-  Automated infrastructure management with Terraform and Ansible (so you can easily shutdown/start server to save cost)
 -  Automated movie syncing

 ## Usage